steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 ﻿### Tasks
 #### Commit Notes
+Add OrthographicTrackballControls.

 #### Short Term
-    Controls
-        Add OrthographicTrackballControls to project.
+    Turn off StopWatch so that console error messages are visible.

     Viewer
-        Initialize both Perspective and Orthographic cameras.
+        How can the View dynamically switch between Perspective and Orthographic cameras? camera setter does call this.initializeInputControls.

+    OrthographicTrackballControls
+        Use Parametric test model.
+        Zoom does not work in both directions.
+        Fit does not work.
+        House (Front) yielded a division by zero.
+        Add keyboard shortcut handling.

     CameraControls
-        Update the CameraControls to include the orthographic properties.
+        Update the CameraControls to hide the Perspective properties.
+            Field of View

     Tests
         Test SaveRelief (UnitTests.comparePerspectiveCameras).